na-na-hi/renget/archive/CharacterProvider-Quick-Replies.md

 Go to 'User Settings' -> 'Chat/Message Handling' and **turn off** 'Show <tags> in responses' to hide the injected prompts.

 ##### Note:
 If you don't want any "indication" for the sent prompt injections in your messages, delete the icon and text before the <request> in the custom message.
-I've added two linebreaks to separate your message from the "indicator".
+I've added two line breaks to separate your message from the "indicator".
 If you are using the presets, when trying to switch to a different set (e.g., 'Casual Actions'), make sure your message field is empty, or it will send the message you've typed instead of switching to a different preset.

 ####
 - - -